Dena Standley | March 06, 2023

 The most convenient method is to send via certified mail (you’ll receive a delivery receipt) or physically take it to the courthouse.
 In addition, send a copy to RS lawyers and keep a copy in your records.

-If you know the debt is genuinely yours, you can request RS Clark and Associates to settle out of court by sending a Debt Settlement Lawsuit Letter.
-You can use this letter after they verify the debt is yours or after filing the response with the court.
+If you know the debt is genuinely yours, you can request RS Clark and Associates to settle out of court.
+SoloSettle makes it easy to negotiate a debt settlement and reach an agreement with debt collectors.

 Keep in mind that many creditors and debt collectors are willing to settle for less than the original debt amount.
 So, if you know you owe the debt and are in a position to pay some of it off, settlement might not be a bad route to take.